Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 egocentric orientation

-the personality of an older person.
+personality of an elderly person.

-Index is determined
+The index is determined

-egocentrism, which
+egocentrism, by which one can

 judge egocentric or